-This April Seasonal Produce Guide will help you find the best fruits and vegetables to buy this month!
+This April Seasonal Produce Guide for 2022 will help you find the best fruits and vegetables to buy this month!
 Use this food guide to save money on groceries.
 Use these tips to eat real food on a budget!

 I don’t know about your part of the country, but Spring has definitely come to our neighborhood!

 The number one clue?
-Pollen.
+Trees are blooming.

 But better yet, the number two clue?
 More fresh foods and farmer’s markets!